dragsbruh/nero/README.md

-# Nero Cybersecurity Framework
+# Nero

 > v0.2.0

 ## Overview

-Nero is a cybersecurity post-exploitation-like framework developed in Rust.
+Nero is a post-exploitation-like framework developed in Rust.
 It is designed to be lightweight with low system overhead, making it suitable for backup access on servers.
 However, it's crucial to emphasize that the post-exploitation features are intended strictly for educational purposes and should not be used for unethical activities.

 The framework's flexibility lies in its ability to support various client-server architectures.
 Nero's extensibility allows users to easily add commands to tailor the tool to their specific needs.